n4bb12/verdaccio-github-oauth-ui/README.md

 ### Compatibility

-- Verdaccio 3 and 4
+- Verdaccio 5
-- Node >=10
+- Node 14, 16
-- Chrome, Firefox, Firefox ESR, Edge, Safari, IE 11
+- Chrome, Firefox, Firefox ESR, Edge, Safari

+If you would like to use this with Verdaccio 3-4, Node.js 10-13, or IE you can use version 2 of the plugin.

 ## Setup